 Specific expectations for mentor teachers, university supervisors, and pre-student teachers are outlined on the orientation power points provided by the Teacher Education Program.
-These power points can be found on our website:

 Guidelines for All Participants

 The success of the pre-student teaching field experience depends on communication and coordination among the three primary participants: mentor teachers, university supervisors and pre-student teachers.
 The following guidelines and expectations are provided to assist each of these three participants in working together to support students' developmental progress.